 While we want to help students reach their goals, sometimes there are additional admissions requirements that need to be met first.
-It is also possible that some courses are not eligible due to the nature of the course.
-The list below can change without notice, so please check the most current list of excluded courses on our website.
+It is also possible that some courses are not eligible due to high fees.
+This list can change without notice, and the most current list of excluded courses is available on our website.